psathyrella/partis/docs/subcommands.md

 When calculating emission probabilities for a multi-sequence annotation, partis (well, bcrham) treats each sequence's emission at a position as independent.
 This is extremely fast -- just multiply a floating point number for each sequence -- but is equivalent to assuming a star tree phylogeny among the sequences.
 A star tree interprets each point mutation in each sequence as a separate mutation event, which is of course a poor assumption for many families.
-If there's lots of shared mutation (e.g. trees with long asymmetric trunks), partis will often reduce this apparent large number of independent mutation events (which it correclty views as unlikely) by over-expanding non-templated insertions and/or deletions.
+If there's lots of shared mutation (e.g. trees with long asymmetric trunks), partis will often attempt to reduce this apparently large number of independent mutation events (which it correctly views as unlikely) by over-expanding non-templated insertions and/or deletions.
 This, anyway, was how partis worked until [late 2020](https://github.com/psathyrella/partis/issues/308), when we figured out a workaround.

-The basic idea is that everything is well-approximated by a star tree if you just zoom in far enough.
+The basic idea is that every tree is well-approximated by a star tree if you just zoom in far enough.
-So when calculating annotations, we divide up large families into (much) smaller subclusters, where each subcluster is small enough that it's star-like, and run annotation on those subclusters.
+So when calculating annotations, we divide up large families into (much) smaller subclusters, where each subcluster is small enough that it's star-like, and calculate annotations on those subclusters.
 We then "replace" each subcluster with its inferred naive sequence, group those naive sequences into a new round of subclusters, and repeat until we have a single final subcluster whose annotation represents the entire original cluster.
 This procedure, by performing a kind of weighted average annotation over the family, can be thought of as replacing the star tree assumption with a very crude form of phylogenetics.
+The size of the subclusters is controlled by `--subcluster-annotation-size`, whose default of three was chosen based on extensive validation for naive sequence and insertion/deletion length accuracy.

 If you want to do real phylogenetics during annotation, and get proper posteriors on trees and naive sequences, you should use [linearham](https://github.com/matsengrp/linearham), which implements a Bayesian phylogenetic hidden Markov model.

 ##### annotation uncertainties (alternative annotations)

 In order to get an idea of the uncertainty on a given cluster's naive sequence and gene calls (and what likely alternatives are), you can specify `--calculate-alternative-annotations` during the partition step.
-This will save the annotations for all of the initial "subclusters" (see [above](#subcluster-annotation)), together with the annotation for the full cluster, and count up how many clusters "voted" for each alternative naive sequence or gene call.
+This will save the annotations for all of the initial "subclusters" (of size ~`--subcluster-annotation-size`, see [above](#subcluster-annotation)), together with the annotation for the full cluster, and count up how many clusters "voted" for each alternative naive sequence or gene call.
 Since most annotation uncertainty boils down to two sub-families (i.e. two branches in the tree) disagreeing about, say, which is the correct D gene or how long a deletion was, this approach typically does a decent job of spanning the real uncertainty (despite being quite heuristic).

 The resulting information can be accessed either by pulling out the resulting ['alternative-annotations' key](output-formats.md#description-of-keys) from the output file, or by running `view-alternative-annotations` (or running the partition step with `--debug 1`).